SeroC00l/ESAT/README.md

 ## 8. Deployment

-Provide detailed instructions on how to deploy your project in a production environment.
-If you use any specific service, include information on how to set it up.

 For deploying this application, we will use a Linux server (Ubuntu Server).
 The frontend will be served using Nginx after running `npm run build` to generate the static files, and MongoDB will be installed and set up as a service for the database.
 Finally, the backend will be managed using PM2 and configured to start on boot.

 Follow these steps to deploy your application: